Alemi7523/Alemi7523.github.io/index.md

 There is a guy here who changes an Up-Grade for ***Scope Lens***.
 We only got a single Up-Grade until now, but we will get more later, so feel free to make the change.

+Go through the western for and then though the first one in the north, you can pick 3 ***Max Repels*** here.

+On the southern door there is an ***Up-Grade***.
+We get it back quite quickly.
+Go back outside the Ranger HQ.

 Go right of the Ranger HQ, and in front of the leftmost window, there is a hidden ***Swift Wing***.

 Now go west, and on the big rock close to the entrance of the Cable Car place, there is a hidden ***Super Repel*** on the left side of it.